Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis: Introduction

-In view of the above considerations, we have re-analysed the \wn theorem by looking at the S-matrix order-by-order in B\slash L violating couplings, and determining the leading order in these couplings at which the net CP-violation generated is non-zero.
-We analyse two possible generic schemes of B\slash L number assignment leading to either the existence of only B\slash L violating decay modes of a heavy particle, or, of both B\slash L conserving and violating ones.
-Moreover, we go on to demonstrate the physical equivalence of these two pictures at the S-matrix level by comparing the net CP-violating difference in the appropriate partial decay widths occurring at various orders in the two different schemes.
-A particular upshot of our considerations is that in models where a certain scheme of B\slash L number assignment leads to the presence of both B\slash L violating and conserving decay modes of a heavy particle, the net CP-violation calculated with graphs to only first order in B\slash L violation is non-zero.
-We should emphasize here that our result is in no way contradictory to the \wn theorem, but rather a useful re-analysis and extension of the same picture which might be helpful while considering various models of baryogenesis and leptogenesis.
+In what follows, we re-visit the impact of CPT and unitarity on asymmetry generating interactions by looking at the S-matrix order-by-order in B\slash L violating couplings, and determine the leading order in these couplings at which the net CP-violation generated is non-zero.
+Specifically, we study the generic scenarios where the parent particle has access to a) only B\slash L violating decay modes and b) to both B\slash L conserving and violating ones.
+The essential upshot of our considerations is that in models where a consistent and natural scheme of B\slash L number assignment leads to the presence of both B\slash L violating and conserving decay modes of a heavy particle, the net CP-violation to $\bigo(\aslb^2)$ ( calculated with graphs to only first order in B\slash L violation) is non-zero.
+We emphasize that our result is in no way contradictory to the \wn theorem, but rather a useful re-analysis and extension, which might be helpful while considering the building of various models to achieve baryogenesis and leptogenesis.

 This paper is organised as follows: in section \ref{sec:cp_violation}, we review the constraints imposed by CPT invariance and unitarity of the S-matrix on the possible generation of CP violation in the decays of heavy particles.
 In section \ref{sec:order-exp}, we find expressions for the B\slash L asymmetries generated in different schemes of B\slash L assignment for the decaying particle and demonstrate their equivalence.
 We also explore the consequences of the re-formulation of the \wn theorem by constructing an example model of leptogenesis in the same section.
 The last section contains our conclusions.